TestGorilla LogoTestGorilla Logo

 • Practices

-elements of company culture
+The elements of company culture graphic

-It’s certainly more meaningful than the outdated “beer test” – hiring people with whom you’d feel comfortable going to the pub.
+It’s more meaningful than the outdated “beer test” – hiring people with whom you’d feel comfortable going to the pub.

 So what did the business do?
 It asked its people what they wanted.